-At no.20 they have pinned a copy of The Watchtower magazine to their front door.
+There's a copy of The Watchtower magazine pinned to the front door of one of the back-to-backs.
 Someone has scrawled across Jesus' face in biro "NOT INTERESTED, ONE WORD FREE WILL!"[sic].

 The man who is brewing beer in his garden and doesn't wear a shirt said hello.

 I stood on a dead mouse and, even after several minutes of trying, couldn't get the worst of it out from between the treads of my shoes.